mer-hybris/hadk.sailfishos.org/overview.rst

 Goal
 ====

-What we're aiming for is a Mer-core based Linux system that will run on an android device.
+What we're aiming for is a Mer-core based Linux system that will run on an Android device.

 This consists of:

 * Mer core : The Linux userspace core
-* Android Hardware Adaptation : (also called an HA) this consists of
+* Android Hardware Adaptation : (also called an HA or HAL) this consists of:

- * a device specific Android kernel
+ * a device specific Android kernel.
- * binary device drivers taken from an Android or CM distribution
+ * binary device drivers taken from an Android or CM distribution.
- * the libhybris interface built for the device
+ * the libhybris interface built for the device.
- * Mer HA dependent packages built for the device
+ * Mer HA dependent packages built for the device.

-* Qt/Wayland (using a suitable platform plugin such as eglfs or hwcomposer)
+* Qt/Wayland using a suitable platform plugin such as eglfs or hwcomposer.
-* Sailfish (or a.n.other UI)
+* Sailfish OS components.

 Development